MasterBDX/school/README.md

 8 - more and more you have to take a look
 <br>
 <br>
-Try it as admin :
+Try it as an admin :

 &nbsp; * phone number : 0911138673